melerek/milewskadesign.github.io/EMAILJS_SETUP_GUIDE.md

 4. Go to the contact form
 5. Fill it out with test data
 6. Submit!
-7. Check `milewskadesign@gmail.com` inbox - you should receive an email!
+7. Check `kontakt@milewskadesign.pl` inbox - you should receive an email!

 ---